KofiAnnan97/game_sales_scrapper/Recreation/game_sales_scrapper/README.md

 - [X] Add alias request when adding a game threshold (through cli prompts or as parameter)
 - [X] Give panic message if config command not used before adding game thresholds
 - [X] Add bulk insert option for game thresholds
-- [ ] Change logic to only show "Update ID" if the id was actually updated not just called
+- [X] Change logic to only show "Update ID" if the id was actually updated not just called
 - [ ] Set up Humble Bundle Storefront
-- [ ] Set up Epic Game Store Storefront

 ## Quick Start
 1. Setup SMTP server/service (TLS required/optional)